bo-yang/bo-yang.github.io/_posts/2016-07-27-shared-memory-ring-buffer.md

 author: Bo Yang
 ---

 This post explains how to implment a ring buffer that can be shared between multiple processes.
 For the simplicity and efficiency, shared memory is used to store the ring buffer.
 A read/write lock is also developed to sync the inter-process buffer read/write operations.
+The source code can be found on [my GitHub channel](https://github.com/bo-yang/shm_ring_buffer).

 1. [`pthread` In Multiprocessing](#pthread)
 2. [Shared Memory](#shared_memory)